ie3-institute/pypsdm/README.md

 ## Installation

-We use [poetry](https://python-poetry.org/docs/) for dependency management.

-To install the package run
+To add the project as dependency run
 ```console
 pip install pypsdm
 ```